 \subsection{Dynamics of pion-condensate phase transition}

-Let us now explain how the instability towards pion condensation develops dynamically.
-In a semiclassical scheme the dynamics of a mode is described by the solution of the quantum kinetic Kadanoff-Baym equation derived from the non-equilibrium Green function technique in the first-gradient order.
-The Boltzmann equation follows from the Kadanoff-Baym equation only in the limit of a weak interaction, cf. \cite{KadanoffBaym1962,LifshizPitaevskii1981}.
-The hydrodynamical equations with the transport coefficients expressed in terms of the retarded Green functions also follow from the Kadanoff-Baym kinetic equation \cite{Voskresensky:2010qu}.
-Actually, the first-gradient order quantum kinetic equation can be written in three forms: the original Kadanoff-Baym form, the Bottermans-Malfliet form \cite{BM}, which is derived from the latter for configurations close to the thermal equilibrium and the non-local form \cite{Ivanov:2009wc,Kolomeitsev:2013du}, which up to the second-gradient order coincides with the Kadanoff-Baym equation and up to the first-gradient order with the Bottermans-Malfliet form.
+Let us now explain how the instability, which results in the pion condensation, develops dynamically.
+In a semiclassical scheme the dynamics of a mode is described by the solution of the quantum kinetic Kadanoff--Baym equation derived from the nonequilibrium Green function technique in the first-gradient order.
+The Boltzmann equation follows from the Kadanoff--Baym equation only in the limit of a weak interaction, cf. \cite{KadanoffBaym1962,LifshizPitaevskii1981}.
+The hydrodynamical equations with the transport coefficients expressed in terms of the retarded Green functions also follow from the Kadanoff--Baym kinetic equation \cite{Voskresensky:2010qu}.
+Actually, the first-gradient order quantum kinetic equation can be written in three forms: the original Kadanoff--Baym form, the Bottermans--Malfliet form \cite{BM}, which is derived from the latter for configurations close to the thermal equilibrium and the non-local form \cite{Ivanov:2009wc,Kolomeitsev:2013du}, which up to the second-gradient order coincides with the Kadanoff--Baym equation and up to the first-gradient order with the Bottermans--Malfliet form.
 In presence of the condensate, one needs to add equation of motion of the condensate field.
-Both equations are derived from the generating functional formulated on the Schwinger-Keldysh contour, cf. \cite{Ivanov:1998nv,Ivanov:1999tj,Knoll:2001jx,Ivanov:2003wa}.
+Both equations are derived from the generating functional formulated on the Schwinger--Keldysh contour, cf. \cite{Ivanov:1998nv,Ivanov:1999tj,Knoll:2001jx,Ivanov:2003wa}.

 Two Wigner transformed quantities, $F(t, \vec{r}, \omega, \vec{k})=A_\pi (t, \vec{r}, \omega, \vec{k})f_\pi (t, \vec{r}, \omega, \vec{k})$, and